tomek-skrond/kube-provisioning-scripts/README.md

 **For this command to work, it is required to source the `.env` file.**

-If you want to customize deployments, check out the [provisioner section](https://github.com/tomek-skrond/kube-provisioning-scripts/edit/master/README.md#provisionsh).
+If you want to customize deployments, check out the provisioner section

 ### Project Tree